mattfoster/gnuplot-tmbundle/README.md

 # The Gnuplot TextMate bundle

-See this [screencast](http://www.vimeo.com/2181877) for quick installation instructions.
+See this [screencast](http://www.vimeo.com/2181877) for quick installation instructions (may be out of date!).

 ## TextMate 2

 This bundle was originally written for TM 1, and while I've made some changes to improve compatibility, some things may not work in TextMate 2.
+Work from prior to these changes is on the unmaintained `tm1` branch.

 Please feel free to send pull requests if you make any edits.

-## TextMate 1

 ## Introduction